Frank-Dietrich/GHAS-Certification-Workshop-Guide/README.md

 10. Navigate to the repository's **Settings** tab --> **Code security & analysis**
 11. Notice that **Dependency Graph is always on by default**, **there is no Advanced Security button**, (it's not needed to enable secret scanning & code scanning for public repos), and **Secret scanning sends alerts to partners by default**
 12. Navigate back to the organization's **Settings** tab --> **Code Security and analysis** and click **Enable all** for _Dependency graph_, _Dependablot alerts_, _Dependabot security updates_, and _GitHub Advanced Security_.
+13. 🎉Congratulations!🎉 you enabled Dependabot and Advanced Security for all of the repositories in your organization 🚀

 # Module 2 - Supply Chain Security
 1. Navigate to the `ghas-bootcamp-webgoat` repository